- October Weather in Iceland

 Riding an Icelandic horse is a quintessential Icelandic experience.
 These beautiful purebred creatures are the pride and joy of the nation.
 They've been separated from their mainland companions for a millennium, and as a result, they've developed many unique traits.

 Horse riding is very popular among both Icelanders and visitors, and there are several ways to enjoy this activity in October.
-From Reykjavik, you could take a tour over the dramatic lava fields while you imagine Vikings' experiences in the Settlement Age.
-You could also ride a horse into Reykjadalur Valley, where you'll find hot springs and a geothermal river (that, yes, you can bathe in).
+From Reykjavik, you could take a tour over the dramatic lava fields while you imagine how Vikings rode across the land during the Settlement Era.
+You could also ride a horse through Reykjadalur Valley, where you'll find hot springs and a geothermal river (that, yes, you can bathe in).

 There are similar tours around the country.
 In the north, for example, you can take this horseback riding excursion from Akureyri.